 This is certainly not the origin of the name, and a great example of folk etimology or false etimology.

-A bit poetic, don't you think?
+Perhaps not relevant, but a bit poetic, don't you think?

 References